Liyubov/pyTrAns/README.md

 # Types of Contribution

-There are multiple ways to contribute to netrd (borrowed below list from netrd):
+There are multiple ways to contribute to netrd (borrowed description of contribution from netrd).

 ## Report Bugs

 To report a bug in the package, open an issue at https://github.com/Liyubov/pyTrAns/issues